 - Some varieties will continue to produce fruit in the autumn.
 Keep picking ripe berries, and remove any fruit that is rotten or damaged to discourage disease.

 - If you plan on growing new plants from runners, now is the time to let the runners take hold and root to create daughter plants.
-Find out how to grow new strawberry plants from runners in this video!

-- In late fall once the strawberries stop producing fruit and the temperature starts to sink, you'll notice the leaves turn yellow and droop.
-Once all the leaves are yellow, mow or cut them off leaving an inch or two above the crown.
+- In late fall, once the strawberries stop producing fruit and the temperature starts to sink, you'll notice the leaves turn yellow and droop.
+Once all the leaves are yellow, mow or cut them off, leaving an inch or two above the crown.
 Thickly cover the crowns with straw or leaves 6 to 8 inches deep to protect them from frost and snow.

 Once you've got a handle on how to grow strawberries at home, you'll be rewarded with fresh fruit year after year!